 Sadly, we missed some people testing their skills, but still climbed this creaking wooden structure to test our bravery with the sheer height and take a peek at the adrenalin-fuelled journey down!
 The storm soon dashed our daredevil endeavours and we had to quickly get down, which left us even more pumped with adrenalin!
 And to think I grew up thinking swings and roundabouts were outrageously fun!

 Helsinki has a beach.
 Really – a small, sandy one with smooth rocks to climb all over.
-Marjaniemi beach is one of the hidden gems of Eastern Helsinki and is a great resting spot with views looking out across the Helsinki archipelago.
+Marjaniemi beach is one of the tucked away corners of Eastern Helsinki and is a great resting spot with views looking out across the Helsinki archipelago.
 Go and find this scenic residential hideout.

 One of the most popular spots on Hailuoto, it was the perfect place to rest up as we looked out to sea.
 If you have more time, you can stroll.
-Karri from Bike Tours Helsinki even gives you biscuits!
+Karri from Bike Tours Helsinki even gives you biscuits to fuel up.